twolfson/nightlife/cities/illinois_chicago.md

     - Everyone was dressed up nicely
 - $9 for *vodka sprite* (well mixed drink)
 - $4 coat check

+## The MID
+- 3 floors
+    - Basement
+        - Coat check, bathrooms, and photobooth
+    - Ground floor
+        - Large room with 2 medium bars, medium dance floor, and tables
+    - Upstairs
+        - Large room with hole in center (making it medium)
+            - 1 medium bar, medium open space, and tables
+- Went on a Saturday (2014/01/25)
+    - $20 cover + $5 service fee (advance)
+    - Initially was turned away for wearing graphic tee, only solid tees or collared shirts are allowed
+    - From 11:30AM to 1AM, there was a crowd and it was hard to dance but it could be done
+    - From 1AM to 2:30AM, packed and couldn't dance
+    - From 2:30AM to 3:30AM, crowded but could dance
+- $9 for *vodka sprite* (well mixed drink)
+- $10 for *whiskey soda* (well midex drink)
+- $4 for coat check

 ## Third Rail
 - This is a bar